taboca/web-protocol-course-episode-030-rendering-lazy-and-eager/README.md

-# Episode 030 – The Lazy and Eager Grid Renderer
+# The Web Protocol Course Episode 030 – The Lazy and Eager Grid Renderer

 * [Check Fun Evangelist Season](https://www.mgalli.com/s/evangelistcast) to see other chapters and support the project.